The Lower Duwamish Waterway Superfund Site

 Sewage Sludge Land Spreading (“biosolids”)

-Land spread sludge can wind up in ground water, and in surface water bodies via stormwater runoff, and on the way able to contaminate what is in the stormwater pathway.
+The land spread sludge can wind up in groundwater, and in surface water bodies via stormwater runoff, and on the way able to contaminate what is in the stormwater pathway.

 For More information, visit:

-Sierra Club’s graphic information on Biosolids: Part I
+- Sierra Club’s Graphic Information on Biosolids: Part 1 (1-page PDF)

-Ten Government-Industry Myths about Biosolids by Caroline Snyder, PhD
+- Ten Government-Industry Myths About Biosolids by Caroline Snyder, PhD (5-page PDF)

 The below resources were created by Dr. Steven Gilbert, Director and Founder of the Institute of Neurotoxicology and Neurological Disorders (INND), Seattle, Washington.
-INND is a non-profit (501(c)3 institute dedicated to research and education in the neuroscience’s.
-Dr. Gilbert consults and lectures on issues related to toxicology, drug development and bioethics.
-He is particularly interested in making toxicology and biomedical research accessible to the public and policy makers.
+INND is a non-profit (501(c)3 institute dedicated to research and education in neuroscience.
+Dr. Gilbert consults and lectures on issues related to toxicology, drug development, and bioethics.
+He is particularly interested in making toxicology and biomedical research accessible to the public and policymakers.